yimengli46/Superpixels-in-Convex-Holes/README.md

-This is the code for CS633 final project, Voronoi based image segmentation.
+This repository is an C++ implementation for paper '[Image partitioning into convex polygons](https://hal.inria.fr/hal-01140320/document)'.

 To test the code, make sure that you have OpenCV, CGAL and Boost properly installed on your machine.

 To compile the code, I suggest to use CMake.